1. Parsing XML

 • XmlParser returns Node objects when parsing XML

-When to use one or the another?
+When to use one or the other?

 There is a discussion at StackOverflow.
 The conclusions written here are based partially on this entry.